babel/website/docs/polyfill.md

 Babel includes a [polyfill](https://en.wikipedia.org/wiki/Polyfill_(programming)) that includes a custom [regenerator runtime](https://github.com/facebook/regenerator/blob/master/packages/regenerator-runtime/runtime.js) and [core-js](https://github.com/zloirock/core-js).

-This will emulate a full ES2015+ environment and is intended to be used in an application rather than a library/tool.
-This polyfill is automatically loaded when using `babel-node`.
+This will emulate a full ES2015+ environment (no < Stage 4 proposals) and is intended to be used in an application rather than a library/tool.
+(this polyfill is automatically loaded when using `babel-node`).

 This means you can use new built-ins like `Promise` or `WeakMap`, static methods like `Array.from` or `Object.assign`, instance methods like `Array.prototype.includes`, and generator functions (provided you use the [regenerator](https://babeljs.io/docs/en/babel-plugin-transform-regenerator) plugin).
 The polyfill adds to the global scope as well as native prototypes like `String` in order to do this.